 Reviewed Nulojix (belatacept) prescribing information and conducted a literature search.
-Policy updated to indicate that Site of Service Medical Necessity criteria does not apply to Alaska fully-insured members pursuant to Alaska HB 226 (accessed January 3, 2025).
+Policy updated to indicate that Site of Service Medical Necessity criteria does not apply to Alaska fullyinsured members pursuant to Alaska HB 226 (accessed January 3, 2025).
 Clarified that the medications listed in this policy are subject to the product's FDA dosage and administration prescribing information.
 Clarified that non-formulary exception review authorizations for all drugs listed in this policy may be approved up to 12 months.
 Added an exception to the site-ofservice requirements for certain individuals receiving treatment for cytokine release syndrome (CRS).
+Clarified that the Site of Service Medical Necessity criteria can apply to injection drugs.